Our Test Optional Policy

 - SAT: Goucher will super score SAT exam scores to give students their highest overall score.

 - ACT: Goucher will super score the ACT to give students their highest overall composite score.

 Do I have to do the writing section?

 - SAT: No, we do not require the writing section.

 - ACT: No, we do not require the writing section.

 Where do I indicate my preference to include or not include test scores?

 - Common Application: On the Member Page of the application you are asked, "Would you like your test scores

 to be considered in the evaluation of your application?"
-If you would like to take

 - Goucher Video Application: The GVA does not have an option to submit test scores, so applicants are automatically enrolled in our test optional option.